t-keazirian/t-keazirian/README.md

 ### Hi there!
 I'm Taylor...

-I'm a software developer residing in Chicago.
+I'm a software developer currently residing in Montana.

 ### Tech
 ------------